pbraileyjones/PopGen-R-Easy/README.md

 The application is split in to five sections:

--Data Import
+- Data Import

--Data Filtering
+- Data Filtering

--Genetic Variation
+- Genetic Variation

--Population Structure
+- Population Structure

--Ordinations
+- Ordinations

 ### **Data Input**